meta-llama/llama-recipes/tutorials/chatbot/README.md

 Purpose of Filtering and Cleaning: The process of filtering and cleaning is essential for eliminating unnecessary data from your dataset.
 This not only boosts the efficiency of model training but also ensures the data exhibits preferred characteristics such as high informational value, coverage of target languages, low levels of toxicity, and minimal presence of personally identifiable information.

 Considering Trade-offs: We advise practitioners to carefully weigh the potential trade-offs associated with using certain filters, it may impact the diversity of your data, [removing minority individuals](https://arxiv.org/abs/2104.08758).

 **Tools**
+- [OpenRefine](https://github.com/OpenRefine/OpenRefine?tab=readme-ov-file),(formerly Google Refine): A standalone open-source desktop application for data cleanup and transformation to other formats.
+It's particularly good for working with messy data, including data format transformations and cleaning.

 - [FUN-Langid](https://github.com/google-research/url-nlp/tree/main/fun-langid), simple, character 4-gram LangID classifier recognizing up to 1633 languages.

-- TBD
+- Dask: Similar to Pandas, Dask is designed for parallel computing and works efficiently with large datasets.
+It can be used for data cleaning, transformations, and more, leveraging multiple CPUs or distributed systems.

 **Data Deduplication**